marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 itemscope itemtype="http://schema.org/Blog"

 This tiny piece of code is small, but it packs a punch in the **SEO** world.
 WordPress strips out this code every time I've try to add it to my site.
 Arghhh.
 With CloudCannon–no worries, mate\!
+In fact the theme this blog is using has this code already in these pages.
+How responsible is that\!
 Happy Days :-)

 I'm sure in the WordPress realm, there's a bloated 500 file plugin that will do this this little thing for you.